Aleks1962andr/calculation/README.md

 2. Input the necessary data, including square meters of the apartment and meter readings for each utility.

-3.The program will calculate the total cost of utility bills for the apartment and per resident based on the entered data and tariffs.
+3. The program will calculate the total cost of utility bills for the apartment and per resident based on the entered data and tariffs.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>